Place

 The Los Angeles County Hall of Administration is a monumental example of the Late Moderne architectural style designed by noted, local architects and artists.
 The team both designed the Hall of Administration and adjacent Los Angeles County Courthouse as part of the 1947 Civic Center Master Plan.
 This plan transformed a large portion of Bunker Hill through the westward expansion of the Civic Center and created the east-west axis of government buildings that frame today’s Grand Park.

-The County Hall of Administration and County Courthouse have both been determined eligible for the National Register by a consensus through the Section 106 process, and listed in the California Register.
-They are also contributing structures in the Los Angeles Civic Center Historic District, which is also eligible for listing in the National Register.
+The County Hall of Administration and County Courthouse have both been determined eligible for the National Register of Historic Places by a consensus through the Section 106 process, and listed in the California Register.
+They are also contributing structures in the Los Angeles Civic Center Historic District, which is also eligible for listing on the National Register.

 About This Place